 String

-to represent the content of the tweet.Location
+to represent the content of the tweet. - A

-to represent the geographical location of the tweet.You will need to define the following public methods:
+You will need to define the following public methods:

 String

-representing the content, a
+representing the content, adouble

-latitude, and a double
+latitude, and adouble

-that returns the content of the tweet.getLocation()
+that returns the content of the tweet. - A method

-that returns the location of the tweet.A toString()
+that returns the location of the tweet. -

-tweet.
-This should just be the location and content separated by a
+method that returns a string representation of the tweet.
+This should just be the location and content separated by a space.
+For example:"[42.28, -83.75] i love my job. #winning"

 A method with the following signature: